DUE DILIGENCE

 What exactly is due diligence?

-In the financial world, due diligence requires an examination of financial records/information before entering into a proposed transaction with another party.
+In the financial world, Due Diligence requires an examination of financial records/information before entering into a proposed transaction with another party.

 Due diligence is an audit, Investigation, or review performed to confirm information, facts or details of a matter under consideration or review.